Atimca/Reactive-programming-Article/README.md

 With these additions, ReactiveX harmonizes the Iterable and Observable types.
 The only difference between them is the direction in which the data flows.
 This is very important because now any operation you can perform on an Iterable, you can also perform on an Observable.

-much more declarative way of doing thing. you don't expect anything, after your code was executed.
+much more declarative way of doing things. you don't expect anything after your code was executed.
 You just react on changes in your system

 Since we manipulate with collections, we could treat them as simple arrays.